fieldtrip/website/tutorial/sourcemodel.md

 #### 3. Source model: Co-registration of the source space to the sensor-based head coordinate system

 We now have the cortical meshes as a pair of gifti files, one for each hemisphere, where the coordinates of the vertices are expressed in the acpc-based coordinate system.
-The meshes can be loaded into MATLAB using the following code:
+The meshes can be loaded into MATLAB using the following code (here we use the 8k resolution meshes):

 	datapath = fullfile(mripath,subjectname,'workbench');
 	filename = fullfile(datapath,[subjectname,'.L.midthickness.8k_fs_LR.surf.gii']);